-The candidates were able to take inspiration from the source materials, producing creative work at all levels.
-The task was accessible for all and many candidates had clearly enjoyed the topic and showed confidence when writing a travel blog.
+The candidates were able to take inspiration from the source materials, producing engaging work at all levels.
+The task was accessible for all and many candidates had clearly enjoyed the topic and showed confidence when writing their presentation script.
 Where candidates managed their time well and had a clear sense of audience, purpose and context, detailed commentaries were produced in Section B to explore the writing process and analyse the language choices made.

 Centres can continue to help their candidates by developing their skills in selecting relevant information from the source materials and then using that information in a completely original new text.
 For the commentary, candidates would benefit from a more comprehensive range of technical methods and terminology with which to comment on their own writing.
 Similarly, encouraging candidates to make consistent links with a specific audience, purpose and context enables them to make more insightful comments about the choices they have made in their writing.
+For this unit, candidates should build on the skills and techniques first studied for WEN01, applying these analytical and evaluative methods to their own original writing.